LearningTypeScript/projects/projects/using-ide-features/typearium/README.md

 # Typearium

 > A [Learning TypeScript > Using IDE Features](https://learning-typescript.com/using-ide-features) 🥗 appetizer project.
+> You'll practice using refactors provided by TypeScript in your IDE.

 Welcome to the Typearium: a combination aquarium/terrarium/vivarium that keeps animals in the form of TypeScript types.
 We're quite niche.